 I pray that every ride brings you and your horse closer to understanding each other.

-Both horses strong / brace side is their left side.
+In the Pictures: Both of the horses' strong / braced side is their left side.
 Look at the section above their shoulder.
-See that there is no mane.
-That tells you that this would be their Stronger / Brace side.
-If you have a horse with long mane you will have to lift up their mane and look to see which side of their neck has more muscle.
+See how there is no mane?
+That tells you that this would be their Stronger / Braced side.
+If you have a horse with a long mane you will have to lift up their mane and look to see which side of their neck has more muscle.
 The side with more muscle would be their stronger side.

 Why is the trot so important.